Bracelet: Beaded

 Usually made from loose beads with a center hole and connected by a piece of string or elastic band through the holes.
 Most often made with wooden beads, plastic, glass or even crystal beads.

 Charm

-A charm bracelet carries personal charms: decorative pendants or trinkets which are signifiers of important things, interests/hobbies, and memories in the wearer's life.
-The decorative charms usually carry personal or sentimental attachment by the owner.
-Are popular with all age ranges, but especially for children.
+A charm bracelet carries pendants or trinkets which can be signifiers of important things, interests/hobbies, and memories in the wearer's life.

-In recent history, Italian charm bracelets have become trendy.
 While traditional charms dangle, Italian charms feature individual pieces soldered flat onto the surface of the link.

+Elastic

+Made from an elastic fabric or spandex material, elastic bracelets are typically sublimation printed with colorful designs and reversible.
+First created and made popular by Zox in the early 2010s, they've become more popular in the past decade.

 Link

 Bracelets made from connecting or linking various or similar components or jewelry findings.
 Link bracelets can be made of a variety of materials including metals and gemstones.

 Penannular

 Penannular, meaning an incomplete circle, has been a very common form for bracelets, especially ones made in a single piece of a slightly flexible material such as metal or plastic.
 It is particularly popular in gold.